birendrachy7/birendrachy7/README.md

 ---

 ###  Career Goal
-To build a strong foundation in Cyber Security and grow into a **Security Analyst** role where I can help identify vulnerabilities and secure systems.
+To build a strong foundation in Networking and Cyber Security and grow into a **Security Analyst** role where I can help identify vulnerabilities and secure systems.

 ---